Some interesting articles about Steadicams

 no direction and gets boring.
 In a traditionally shot scene, you might

-cut to another camera angle for a close-up or to show some relevant background
+cut to another camera angle for a close-up or to show some relevant

 action - someone coming through a door, say.
 If you are attempting to

-do the whole scene on one Steadicam shot you have to devise ways of showing
+do the whole scene on one Steadicam shot you have to devise ways of

 all these things to the audience without the camera motion attracting

 attention.
-The camera's movement must also interweave seamlessly into the
+The camera's movement must also interweave seamlessly into

 action.